svera/acquire/instructions.md

 Invest wisely in corporations that are small and close to bigger ones.
 A player who runs out of money cannot buy stock.
-A player with no money still places a tile on each of his/her turns, if possibie, but must wait for a corporation in which he/she owns stock to go defunct in order to get money.
+A player with no money still places a tile on each of his/her turns, if possible, but must wait for a corporation in which he/she owns stock to go defunct in order to get money.
 Remember, a player can sell a corporation’s stock only after the corporation has gone defunct, and at the end of